About This Site

 Listed as a professional development resource in Beyond The Podium: Delivering Training and Performance to a Digital World (2001) by Allison Rossett and Kendra.

-The Training Journal - One of the very few worthwhile sites for leadership.
+One of the very few worthwhile sites for leadership - The Training Journal

-The 1997 ASTD Training and Performance Yearbook, page 501.
-Three stars (their highest rating)
+The 1997 ASTD Training and Performance Yearbook, gave it three stars (their highest rating) page 501.